shulp2211/minnn/docs/source/reference.rst

  --min-good-sequence-length: Minimal length of good sequence that will be still considered good after trimming bad quality tails.
 This parameter is for trimming output consensuses.
  --avg-quality-threshold: Minimal average quality for bad quality tails trimmer.
 This parameter is for trimming output consensuses.
  --trim-window-size: Window size for bad quality tails trimmer.
 This parameter is for trimming output consensuses.
+ --original-read-stats: Save extra statistics for each original read into separate file.
  --consensuses-to-separate-groups: If this parameter is specified, consensuses will not be written as reads R1, R2 etc to output file.
 Instead, original sequences will be written as R1, R2 etc and consensuses will be written as CR1, CR2 etc, so it will be possible to cluster original reads by consensuses using filter / demultiplex actions, or export original reads and corresponding consensuses into separate reads using mif2fastq action.
  -n, --number-of-reads: Number of reads to take; 0 value means to take the entire input file.
  --max-warnings: Maximum allowed number of warnings; -1 means no limit.